Best Practices for Secure and Reliable Repository Management

 3. Enforce Code Reviews and Pull Requests

-4. Secure Your Repository with Encryption
+4. Secure Your Repository Hosting Platform

-6. Monitor Repository Activity
+6. Monitor Repository Health

 7. Educate Your Team on Best Practices